metabase/metabase/docs/permissions/data.md

 ### Impersonated view data permission

-{% include plans-blockquote.html feature="Impersonated view data permissions" %}
+{% include plans-blockquote.html feature="Impersonated view data permission" %}

 The **Impersonated** option lets you use a role in your database to specify what data people can view and query.
 Impersonation can only be set at the database level, as Metabase will defer to the permissions granted to the database role.